Galapagos

 We are offering Napo Wildlife Center or Sacha Lodge as the options on the Amazon part of the tour for the same price.
 NWC lodge is smaller and has more of the Terra Firme (upland) species while Sacha has more Varzea (flooded forest) habitat.
 You can choose to be guided only by an expert local bird guide in the Amazon for the list price or have the Andean Birding guide accompany you for the entire trip for an additional charge.

-We have also added on a day so we can take advantage of 2 nights at the new Wildsumaco lodge and a night at Orchid's Paradise.
-This way we can focus on foothill specialties as well as see the upper tropical species at El Para.
+We have also added on a day so we can take advantage of 3 nights at the new Wildsumaco lodge.
+This way we can focus on the foothill endemics and other specialties that are unique to this area.

 Home